 Coal Black Voices

-Featuring Nikky Finney, National Book Award for Poetry 2011; Frank X Walker, 2014 recipient of the NAACP Image Award and former Kentucky State Poet Laureate; Crystal Wilkinson, Kelly Norman Ellis, Ricardo Nazario-Colon, Paul C. Taylor, Mitchell L.H.
-Douglass, Bernard Clay, Daundra Scisney-Givens and Shanna Smith.
+Featuring Nikky Finney, National Book Award for Poetry 2011; Frank X Walker, a Lannan Foundation Fellow for Poetry, 2014 recipient of the NAACP Image Award and former Kentucky State Poet Laureate; Crystal Wilkinson, Kelly Norman Ellis, Ricardo Nazario-Colon, and others.
+This ensemble of writers challenge simple notions of an all-white Appalachian region and Southern literary culture while drawing on traditions of the Harlem Renaissance and the Black Arts Movement.

 FREE Downloadable classroom curriculum.